-We are a digital and web development company, part of the University of Salford Manchester and we’re based in the North-West at MediaCityUK, minutes from Manchester centre.
+We are a digital and website design company, part of the University of Salford Manchester and we’re based in the North-West at MediaCityUK, minutes from Manchester centre.
 We would love to give you a free website review or consultation by email or in person at MediaCityUK, just contact us for details.
 We can design,, Read More

 We were first given a tour of The University of Salford’s MediaCityUK building back in 2010 when MediaCity and Orange Tower was just a concrete shell.
 Even then, between the artist’s impressions and 3D models, you could feel the excitement and potential building from the place with the BBC and ITV also taking up residence.

 Fast forward several years and our state of the art campus is in its third successful academic year.
 I’ve had the pleasure to teach and work at MediaCityUK from the start of the journey.
 I began by teaching the first digital journalism module and being based at MCUK running EDinteractive.
 I have seen our campus progress from the ideas stage to the drawing board through to a fully fledged living and breathing resource of cutting edge creativity and inspiration.
 It’s been a real pleasure to be able to run short courses here in Web, WordPress and Search and Social Media Marketing.

 Our campus consists of three large floors of what is considered to be one of the best buildings at MediaCityUK.
 Floors two and three are offices, teaching and training spaces used for a variety of learning events.
 Above us, we can see right into ITV’s space and the BBC are another major organisation here, based directly next door.
 A stones throw from us is The Landing, a home for creative and digital businesses including Origin, a hotdesking space for startup companies and freelancers.
 This all provides wonderful opportunities for our students.